What Are Extraordinary Items?

-- Example 1: In the case of XYZ Co., if it is involved in scrap sale of a business unit in Chicago which has led to a business gain of $ 10,000 will not be material enough to be classified as an extraordinary gain.
-This is because the value of one car will be more than $ 10,000 which is definitely not material keeping in mind that the entire revenue of XYZ Co. is $ 100 billion.
+- Example 1: In the case of XYZ Co., if it is involved in scrap sale of a business unit in Chicago, which has led to a business gain of $ 10,000 will not be material enough to be classified as an extraordinary gain.
+It is because the value of one car will be more than $ 10,000, which is not material keeping in mind that the entire revenue of XYZ Co. is $ 100 billion.

 - Example 2: A small-time retailer who sells hotdogs outside Central Park earns royalty amounting to $ 5,000 for selling his hotdog recipe to a chain store will classify this transaction as an extraordinary item as it is above the materiality threshold.
 Why is it material in this case – because the annual profit of the retailer is somewhere around $ 5,000 itself.

-To check whether a particular transaction is a material for reporting it as an extraordinary item the following three levels of materiality should be checked:
+To check whether the transaction is a material for reporting it as an extraordinary item, the following three levels of materiality should be checked:

 - A particular income statement extraordinary items concerns the total income reported for that period.

 - A particular extraordinary item is material concerning the annual income of the last 4-5 years taken into account.

 Rare / Unusual transactions

-The important point to understand here is that not all rare/unusual/non-recurring transactions are necessarily defined as extraordinary items.
-There can be transactions that are non-recurring but at the same time are not extraordinary.
+The vital point to understand here is that not all rare/unusual/non-recurring transactions are necessarily defined as extraordinary items.
+There can be non-recurring transactions, but, at the same time, are not extraordinary.